THE IMPORTANCE OF GOOD DESIGN - FOOD PACKAGING

 When it comes to the design of your food and beverage product packaging, we know the importance of good design and what can help you get your product picked up off the shelf.

-After working with some of the biggest and up and coming brands in Australian food manufacturing, we spoke to Consumer Goods Product Packaging Designer Sam, from SJW Creative Design about what he considers when designing packaging for the food and beverage market.
+After working with some of the biggest and up and coming brands in Australian food manufacturing, we spoke to Consumer Goods Product Packaging Designer Sam, from SJW Creative Design (now Proud As Punch Studio) about what he considers when designing packaging for the food and beverage market.

 Sam has been the brains behind some of the packaging we see running hot on our presses regularly, including Keto Eats Australia so we thought it fitting to get his thoughts on the importance of good packaging design, as these ones really do attract attention on the shelf!
 Read more on the Keto Eats designs HERE.